Sebastian Mielitz: SønderjyskE

 With his Greuther Fürth contract running out at the end of the 2016–17 season, Mielitz joined Danish Superliga club SønderjyskE for the new season on a two-year contract with the option of a third in May 2017.

 Mielitz made his debut for SønderjyskE in the opening game of the season, in a 0–0 draw against Randers and keeping a clean sheet in the process.
 Since making his debut, he managed to dispatch the first choice goalkeeper role from Lukas Fernandes.

 Mielitz won the 2019–20 Danish Cup with SønderjyskE.

 Viktoria Köln

 In July 2020, Mielitz joined 3.
 Liga side FC Viktoria Köln on a free transfer.
 In his first season, Mielitz was the first choice and made 37 appearances during the season.

 60 second into a friendly pre-season game in July 2021 against Borussia Mönchengladbach, Mielitz twisted his ankle and tore his anterior and posterior syndesmotic ligament, which kept him out for the rest of 2021.

 Helsingør

 On 31 January 2022, Mielitz returned to Denmark, when he joined FC Helsingør on a deal until June 2024.
-On 28 June 2022, Helsingør confirmed that, by mutual agreement, they had terminated up Mielitz's contract as he wanted to return to Germany to be closer to his family.
+On 28 June 2022, Helsingør confirmed that, by mutual agreement, Mielitz' contract had been germinated as he wanted to return to Germany to be closer to his family.